aea-JR/scrivito-form-widgets/readme.md

 @import "~scrivito-form-widgets/index.css";
 ```

-Delete all form widgets contained in the "Widgets" folder:
+Delete all form widgets included in the Example App from the "Widgets" folder:
 - FormButtonWidget
 - FormCheckboxWidget
 - FormContainerWidget